cyplo/talks/conferences/slides.md

 ---

 # [nucl.ai](http://nucl.ai/)
-## why: eat Weiner Schnitzel with The Witcher devs in Vienna
+## why: eat Wiener Schnitzel with The Witcher devs in Vienna
 Note: it's the clash between industry veterans and pure theory what makes it interesting
 you can see the cycles of academia feeding industry and vice-versa
 Petra and Alex - super cool people